krisingva/using_forms_in_sinatra_app/forms_in_sinatra.md

 - `last_request.env` returns a hash containing information about the request.
 - Within this `env` hash is an item `"rack.request.form_hash"=>{"answer"=>"3"}`, where the string `"rack.request.form_hash"` is a key with a value of a hash that contains the data submitted in the form.

+### Summary
+- The following HTML elements can be used to create a simple form: a `<form>` element with `method` and `action` attributes and an embedded `<input>` element with a `name` attribute.
+- The form data is accessible inside the route as a key-value pair of the `params` hash.
+The value of the `<input>` element's `name` attribute becomes the key of the pair, and the user input becomes the value of the pair.
+- Forms can be used to submit a GET request.
+For example, it is appropriate to send a GET request when submitting a search box form.
+- When it comes to formatting the user input field, an `<input>` element with different values for the `type` attribute can give a wide variety of options.
+Other elements can be used for specific purposes, including `<textarea>` for a bigger textbox, and `<select>` or `<datalist>` with embedded `<option>` elements for a dropdown menu.
+- To be able to simulate user input in your tests, include Rack methods and define an `app` method that will start the application inside your test class.
+Inside an individual test, send the appropriate request while passing in the parameters to be tested as user input in a hash format.